 Brendan Murphy comes from a strong business background holding roles in management and sales training.
-His abilities highlighted by other professionals in his circle led him to create his business to offer businesses in different industries consultancy services.
+His abilities highlighted by other professionals in his circle led him to create his business where he offers clients in different industries consultancy services.

 “When I was dealing with business, I frequently used my ‘war chest’ of business professionals.
 When I was with a client, if I had a contact in my chest that would benefit their business, I would make that introduction and referral.
-These are people that I keep around me, and they encouraged me to make that transition to full-time consultancy,” says Murphy.
+These are people that I keep around me, and they encouraged me to make that transition to full-time consultancy,” says Brendan.

 However, with clients, a ‘one size fits all’ approach is rarely suitable.
 He shared in some cases, he is there to simply motivate businesses to act on improving themselves.

-“I hear a lot from people about thinking outside the box,” says Murphy, “but I tell them to actually bring those tools out of the box.
+“I hear a lot from people about thinking outside the box,” he says, “but I tell them to actually bring those tools out of the box.
 The tools they have are being left in that box, and you need to have those basics of business right.
 Do you have a service level agreement, for example,” he continues.

 In many cases, helping a business to improve themselves through his business consultancy services often involves invoking some soul-searching at senior level.

 Many businesses may find themselves stuck in routines and processes they may have created when the business first started, but these could be what is holding the business back from growing.